-The 2nd-layer NHARM inference resident’s activity every 5 seconds, so the training data from first layer should send their result every 5 seconds.
-The ambient part snapshot the environmental sensors’ situation every second.
-The vital sign part determines user’s hand’s movement every second.
-For every 5 seconds, the system accumulates 60 successive result of hand’s movements from the first layer of 2LDPMM, and predicts this successive hand’s movements belonging to which cluster in the second layer of 2LDPMM.
-Both ambient and vital sign part send their predicted results, we can generate the features for the 2nd layer HARM, and the process has described in previous paragraph.
+The 2nd-layer NHAC infers the resident’s activity every 5 seconds, and thus the training data from the first layer should send their result every 5 seconds.
+The ambient part snapshot, the situation of the environmental sensors every second, and the vital sign part determines user’s hand’s movement every second also.
+For every 5 seconds, the system accumulates 60 successive result of hand’s movements from the 1st layer 2LDPMM, and the predicts the cluster which this successive hand’s movements belongs to in the 2nd layer 2LDPMM.
+Ather both ambient and vital sign parts send their predicted results, we can then generate the features for the 2nd layer NHAC, and such process has been described in the previous paragraph.